-Pass the nagaimo Japanese yam through a flame to singe off the "hairs," then rinse under running water.
-Cut it into pieces 6 to 7 cm long, with the peel still on, then cut each piece into strips along its length, 1 cm by 1 cm in cross-section.
+Pass the nagaimo yam through a flame to singe off the "hairs", then rinse under running water.
+Cut it into pieces 6 to 7 cm long with the skin still on, then cut each piece into strips along its length so they are 1 cm square wide.

-Be careful not to burn your hands on the nagaimo Japanese yam
+Be careful not to burn your hands on the nagaimo yam.

 Remove the skin and excess fat from the chicken and cut into bite-sized sogi-giri pieces 1 cm thick.

-In a bowl, beat the egg for the chicken nugget breading, then add the remaining chicken nugget breading ingredients and mix together.
+In a bowl, beat the egg for the [Chicken nugget breading], then add the remaining ingredients for the breading and mix together.
 Add the chicken and massage in by hand.

 Place the pieces of chicken, making sure they stay coated in the chicken nugget breading, into the frying oil one by one.
 Once the breading sets, turn over occasionally.
 Fry for 3-4 min, or until golden brown and crunchy.

-Serve the fried nagaimo Japanese yam and chicken nuggets on a bed of Butterhead lettuce, with lemon wedges, salt, and ketchup on the side.
+Serve the nagaimo yam fries and chicken nuggets on a bed of butterhead lettuce, with lemon wedges, salt, and ketchup on the side.

 Store in an airtight container lined with a paper towel.
 Will keep for 1 - 2 days in the refrigerator.